 Situated on the west coast of Canada, Vancouver has ample opportunities for students in terms of employment and career growth.
 The city attracts people from a variety of countries, making it an exciting study destination.
 Individuals who come to live in the city report the vast number of languages spoken make it a welcoming city, no matter where you are from.

-In addition, as the city with the second lowest unemployment rate in Canada, students have unrivalled access to a range of employers including some of the world’s biggest tech firms.
-The city is also home to more than 750 social enterprises who are committed to doing business with a social conscience.
+In addition, the province of British Columbia, with the second lowest unemployment rate in Canada, students have unrivalled access to a range of employers including some of the world’s biggest tech firms.
+Vancouver is also home to more than 750 social enterprises who are committed to doing business with a social conscience.

 The Keep.meSAFE Mental Wellness Student Support Program by guard.me provides students with real-time and appointment-based confidential support, anytime of the day or night from anywhere in the world!
 Read below on how to access support.